SonyaInSiberia/SAE2024_Final/README.md

 ## Compilation Steps

-### After installing Rust, you can compile Ase Example as follows:
+### After installing Rust and cloning this repository, you can compile Ase Example as follows:

 1. First enter the directory in which this repository is cloned.
 For instance: 'cd Desktop/SAE2024_Final/'